davidsenack/apl-py/README.md

 # apl-py
-An APL-like language implemented on top of Python and Numpy
+An APL-like syntax implemented on top of Python and Numpy